taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Beatriz: **"So...it's back?"**

-Felix, defeated: **"Yes...they think it was the [liver transplant](https://skincancer.ucsf.edu/transplant-patients)..."**
+Felix, defeated: **"Yes...they think it was the [liver transplant](https://skincancer.ucsf.edu/transplant-patients)...my father had one last year..."**

 Beatriz, gently: **"Do you want to go home?
 The lab can cover your flight..."**

 Felix: **"Are you sure?"**

+Beatriz: **"Of course!"**

-Vec, to Felix: **"Of course!
-And if your father's medical team wants access to our tissue database, you just let me know."**
+Vec, to Felix: **"And if your father's doctors want access to our tissue database, you just let me know."**

-Felix: **"Thanks, everyone...I know my mom will really appreciate this..."**
+Felix: **"I don't know...I know my mom would really appreciate having me at home..."**

 Suddenly Felix screws up his face with anger and frustration.

-Felix: **"But...goddamn Space Co!"**
+Felix: **"But...we're so close, and so is Space Co--"**

-Beatriz: **"Look, family comes first, and that's ok."**
+Beatriz: **"Hey, family comes first, and that's ok."**

 Felix: **"But Kai's hands--"**